tayoso2/best-ml-practices/README.md

    - This includes data exploration, feature engineering, feature selection e.g. using `SelectKBest()`.
 3. Choose a model

-   - Decide on the algorithms to use to create the model and the error metric as well.
+   - Decide on the error metric which fits the business problem and select the algorithms to use to create the model.
 4. Train the models

    - Set seed.
    - Train Test split and use cross-validate on all the models
    - Standardise the feature variables using MinMax Scaler, Standard Scaler etc. Make sure to `fit_transform()` the train data, `transform()` the test data.
 This was discussed clearly in this article [What and why behind fit_transform() and transform() | Towards Data Science](https://towardsdatascience.com/what-and-why-behind-fit-transform-vs-transform-in-scikit-learn-78f915cf96fe)
-   - if you are dealing with KNN and K-Means (both use Euclidean distance), PCA, Neural Networks, gradient descent algorithms that compute distance (cosine or Euclidean for example) or assumes normality, scale!
+   - if you are dealing with KNN and K-Means (both use Euclidean distance), PCA, Neural Networks, gradient descent algorithms that compute distance (Cosine or Euclidean for example) or assumes normality, scale!

    - Decision trees do not need scaling.
      - You wouldn’t want to scale ordinal features.
 [1]